justaninstrument/justaninstrument/README.md

 - 👀 I’m interested in the brilliant world of computers and its endless possibilities.
 - 🌱 I’m currently learning python as a main language
 - 💞️ I’m looking to collaborate on anything that can help me improve my skills
-- 📫 How to reach me ...
+- 📫 You can get in touch with me through my mail on kwabenaasamoahadjei@gmail.com

 <!---
 justaninstrument/justaninstrument is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.